 Early Career Scientific Development Grant

-The Early Career Scientific Development Grant offers financial support to paediatric endocrinologists and basic scientists in the view of gathering information and experience on a specific research issue OR on a laboratory technique in the field of paediatric endocrinology.
+The Early Career Scientific Development Grant offers financial support to paediatric endocrinologists and basic scientists for the purpose of gathering information and experience on a specific research issue OR on a laboratory technique in the field of paediatric endocrinology.